 - Heat 2 tablespoons olive oil over medium high heat in a large skillet.
 When the oil is hot, add the chicken breast pieces and sprinkle with 1 teaspoon of the Cajun seasoning mix.
 Cook, turning each piece of chicken so it cooks on both sides, until cooked through.
 Remove to a plate and set aside.

 - Drain soaked cashews and add to the blender with broth, nutritional yeast, 1 1/2 teaspoons salt, and 1/2 teaspoon black pepper.
-Blend on high for at least a minute – until entirely smooth and creamy.
+Blend on high for at least a minute – until super smooth and creamy.

 Notes

-Refrigerator: This dairy free pasta with chicken will keep in the refrigerator for 4-5 days in a sealed container.
+Storage: This dairy free pasta with chicken will keep in the refrigerator for 4-5 days in a sealed container.

 Freezing: I would not recommend freezing this pasta.
 I haven’t tried it but I think that the texture of the pasta and sauce would not hold up well when re-heated.